 When you arrive, note that the park entrance is on the opposite side of the lake from the campground entrance.
 Check-in at the park office is a breeze and will only take minutes before the drive down the immaculately kept dirt roads to the campground.
 Plan to set-up your RV at the campsite before you head out for a swim or a hike to ensure that you don’t have any issues with your RV.
 Other parking is available within the park if you are not staying overnight.

 An excellent way to tour the park after you leave your RV campsite is to take a leisurely stroll on the Boardwalk Trail, which takes you to the Lake Juniper Dam.
-This area feels like you are at a waterfall and a great place to take a few moments to catch all the beautiful scenery.
+You'll love watching the falls from the dam as you take a few moments to enjoy all the beautiful scenery.
 Enjoy fishing?
-Walk further down on the boardwalk and you will find a perfect place to enjoy some peace and quiet as you catch your dinner.
+Walk further down on the boardwalk, and you will find a perfect place to enjoy some peace and quiet as you catch your dinner.
 You can also stretch your legs and enjoy a nature hike during your stay at Cheraw State Park.
-You can travel the Cheraw Nature Trail, an easy two-mile walk, or the Turkey Oak Trail, which is a nearly three-mile outer loop.
+You can travel the Cheraw Nature Trail, an easy two-mile walk or the Turkey Oak Trail, which is a nearly three-mile outer loop.

-Make sure to grab your biking helmet and water bottle as you leave the RV and cover over 9 miles of trails.
-Plan to follow the blue blazes clockwise through the forest as the path is mainly a sandy surface.
+Make sure to grab your biking helmet and water bottle as you leave the RV and cover over nine miles of trails.
+Plan to follow the connecting trails clockwise through the forest as the path is mainly a sandy surface.
 Great for beginners, the Cheraw Mountain Bike Trail has many turns to let you have just enough exercise while enjoying the sounds and sights of nature.
-Grab your camera and be on the lookout for park wildlife of deer, snakes and wild turkey during your adventure.
+Grab your camera and be on the lookout for park wildlife like deer, snakes, and wild turkey during your outdoor adventure.